FFmpeg/asm-lessons/lesson-01/README.md

 Vector (SIMD) registers, as the name suggests, contain multiple data elements.
 There are various types of vector registers:

-* mm registers - MMX registers, 64-bit sized, historic and not used much any more
+*  mm/MMX Registers ( 64-bit sized): historic and not used much any more.
-* xmm registers - XMM registers, 128-bit sized, widely available
+* xmm/XMM Registers (128-bit sized): widely available.
-* ymm registers - YMM registers, 256-bit sized, some complications when using these
+* ymm/YMM Registers (256-bit sized): some complications when using these.
-* zmm registers - ZMM registers, 512-bit sized, limited availability
+* zmm/ZMM Registers (512-bit sized): limited availability.

 Most calculations in video compression and decompression are integer-based so we'll stick to that.

+---

-Here's an example of 16 bytes in an xmm register:
+* Here's an example of 16 bytes in an XMM Register:

 |a|b|c|d|e|f|g|h|i|j|k|l|m|n|o|p|
 |:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|:--|

+---

-But it could be eight words (16-bit integers)
+* But it could be eight words (16-bit integers):

 |a|b|c|d|e|f|g|h|
 |:--|:--|:--|:--|:--|:--|:--|:--|

+---

-Or four double words (32-bit integers)
+* Or four double words (32-bit integers):

 |a|b|c|d|
 |:--|:--|:--|:--|

+---

-Or two quadwords (64-bit integers):
+* Or two quadwords (64-bit integers):

 |a|b|
 |:--|:--|

+---

 * To recap:
 	* **b**ytes - 8-bit data